alterednode/cheyne_blog_proj_showcase/README.md

 If you've forked this to make your own portfolio site, posts are made with MDX.
 To wire new MDX components, add them to the end of `app/components/posts/mdx/MDXComponents.tsx`.

 The MDX files use the filename as the slug and require frontmatter.
 Feel free to look at my posts to see how I use it, and `app/lib/content/schema.ts` to see all the frontmatter options I've added.

+## Additional notes

+`app/dev-only/` has a layout which gives a 404 for any pages under that if next.js is not running in development mode (detectable via env var).
+If you have any pages that you only need for testing and don't want them to be accessable otherwise, put them there.

+If you don't want this behaviour, remove `app/dev-only/layout.tsx`.

 ## Licensing